+PG Bibby

-PG Bibby MA Burridge (resigned 5 May 2019) SL Fabian JM Madden DL Wu
+MA Burridge (resigned 5 May 2019)

+SL Fabian

+JM Madden

+DL Wu (removed on 23 August 2019)

 Mr MA Burridge is Managing Partner for Baker Steel Capital Managers.
-One of the funds run by Baker Steel is the Baker Steel Resources Trust and during the course of the financial year ended 31 December 2017 the Group received a convertible note facility from Baker Steel Resources Trust of A\$200,000 with an accompanying borrowing fee of A\$40,000.
+One of the funds run by Baker Steel is the Baker Steel Resources Trust and during the course of the financial year ended 31 December 2018 the Group received a convertible note facility from Baker Steel Resources Trust of A\$200,000 with an accompanying borrowing fee of A\$40,000.
 At that time, Mr MA Burridge did not participate in the Investment Committee or sit on the board of directors of Baker Steel Resources Trust.